RogueWizard42/cyber_tron/keylogger/README.md

 ## Overview

 This lab was created to learn and demonstrate real-world skills in Python scripting, red team tactics, and ethical hacking workflows.
-It is part of the `dark_arts_lab` repo series and focuses on developing a simple but functional keylogger, exploiting a target machine using Metasploit, and exfiltrating captured keystroke logs.
+It is part of the `cyber_lab` repo series and focuses on developing a simple but functional keylogger, exploiting a target machine using Metasploit, and exfiltrating captured keystroke logs.

 ---